AI, progress & app workflow

 Why this article exists

-This workflow note keeps AI support practical and limited: "How to keep focus-area selection private, useful, and realistic" belongs in the blog because it explains the decision before the download.
-For "How to keep focus-area selection private, useful, and realistic", the reader may be in a jaw-comfort question that should stay away from medical advice, and the job is to treat a routine note as planning support, not proof.
-This article gives context for "How to keep focus-area selection private, useful, and realistic", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This workflow note keeps AI support practical and limited: "Private workflow: focus area selection" belongs in the blog because it explains the decision before the download.
+For "Private workflow: focus area selection", the reader may be in a jaw-comfort question that should stay away from medical advice, and the job is to treat a routine note as planning support, not proof.
+This article gives context for "Private workflow: focus area selection", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway